 The Federal Reserve Bank of New York works to promote sound and well-functioning financial systems and markets through its provision of industry and payment services, advancement of infrastructure reform in key markets and training and educational support to international institutions.

-Growth in business activity picked up in the region’s service sector this month, according to the October 2014 survey.
-The business activity index climbed nine points to 10.2, pointing to a faster pace of growth in activity compared with last month.
-This month, 31 percent of respondents reported that conditions improved, while 21 percent reported that conditions worsened.
-The business climate index fell three points to -14.0, suggesting that on balance, the business climate continued to be viewed as worse than normal.
+Growth in business activity in the region’s service sector slowed this month, according to the December 2014 survey.
+The survey’s headline business activity index fell ten points to 7.8, pointing to a modest improvement in business conditions.
+This month, 35 percent of respondents reported that conditions improved, while 27 percent reported that conditions worsened.
+The business climate index inched down two points to -7.8, suggesting that on balance, the business climate continued to be viewed as worse than normal.

-Indexes for the six-month outlook continued to convey a positive outlook about future business conditions, but most indexes fell, indicating a somewhat lower level of optimism compared with previous months.
-The index for expected business activity fell six points to 30.7, and the index for future business climate fell thirteen points to 10.1, its lowest level in a year.
-The index for expected employment rose sharply, climbing fourteen points to 30.0, suggesting that employment is expected to climb in the months ahead.
-The future prices paid index rose eleven points to 58.8, while the future prices received index fell ten points to 20.0.
-The index for expected capital spending rose fourteen points to 24.2, indicating a significant pickup in capital spending plans.
+Indexes for the six-month outlook indicated that firms were less optimistic this month about future business conditions.
+The index for expected business activity dropped fourteen points to 30.0, and the index for future business climate fell nine points to 22.1.
+The index for expected employment declined nine points to 23.3.
+The future prices paid index fell for a second consecutive month, declining five points to 49.2, while the future prices received index climbed six points to 26.7, suggesting that steeper price increases are expected in the months ahead.
+The index for expected capital spending rose six points to 25.0, signifying that capital spending plans remain strong.

 The Business Leaders Survey is a monthly survey conducted by the Federal Reserve Bank of New York that asks companies across its District – which includes New York State, Northern New Jersey, and Fairfield County, Connecticut – about recent and expected trends in key business indicators.
 This survey is designed to parallel the Empire State Manufacturing Survey, though it covers a wider geography and the questions are slightly different.
 Participants from the service sector respond to a questionnaire and report on a variety of indicators' both in terms of recent and expected changes.
 While January 2014 is the first published report, survey responses date back to September of 2004 and all historical data are available on our website.